This Palm Springs Guide is for you if you saw the “City Guide: A Great Day in Palm Springs” video featured on the Jumprope app:

 The big highlight for any contemporary art lover is the Palm Springs Art Museum.
 (If you go to the Architecture Design Center, the $5 you pay to get in there is deducted from your ticket here.)
 It’s massive…

 …and a genuine treasure inside.
-First stop was the downstairs gallery, which featured some pretty swell contemporary work for sale, including this painted tansu, apparently a Japanese version of a credenza.
+First stop was the downstairs gallery, which featured some pretty swell contemporary work for sale, including this painted tansu from artist Georg James, apparently a Japanese version of a credenza.

-Titled “The Fox and Persimmon Tansu” and created by artist Georg James, this featured some of the most ridiculously amazing trompe l’oeil I’ve seen.
+Titled “The Fox and Persimmon Tansu.”
+Mr. James has created some of the most amazing trompe l’oeil I’ve seen.
 I mean, those aren’t drawers.
 That’s a painted flat surface.